FREIGHT VS. PARCEL: HOW DO I CHOOSE?

 - Improved security and fewer checkpoints.
 Generally, freight shipments pass through fewer checkpoints on their journey than parcels do.
 Any shipment that has fewer stops or transfers between vehicles is inherently easier to track and less susceptible to tampering.
 Plus, the heavier and more secure it is, the less likely it is to be a victim of theft.

 As you probably guessed, this is the lighter stuff.
 Generally, if your shipment weighs less than 150 pounds, and/or can be lifted without assistance, you’re probably talking about parcel.

 Here are a few items that should factor into a decision to ship via parcel:

 - Generally better bang for your shipping buck.
 Pound per pound, parcel shipping is usually more cost-effective than freight due to the higher volume of packages moving through a carrier’s network.
 Freight shipments are usually larger and heavier, which means more space used in a container and an associated higher cost.

 - More options.
-If you have a shipment that needs to arrive overnight or within two days, you don't have very many choices when it comes to freight.
-On the other hand, parcel shipping through Worldwide Express's small package partner, UPS®, offers a myriad of choices for your delivery speed.
-If you're in a hurry and have a shipment less than 150 pounds, parcel is usually the proper pick.
+If you have a shipment that needs to arrive overnight or within two days, you don’t have very many choices when it comes to freight.
+On the other hand, parcel shipping through Worldwide Express’s small package partner, UPS®, offers a myriad of choices for your parcel pickup and delivery speed.
+If you’re in a hurry and have a shipment less than 150 pounds, parcel is usually the proper pick.

 - Better for smaller and lighter shipments.
 If you’re shipping a few small boxes of small goods, freight usually doesn’t make much sense.
 Parcel shipping is a great choice for packages that don’t take up much space, weigh too much or need special handling.